gitbucket/gitbucket/README.md

 Release Notes
 --------
+### 2.8 - 1 Feb 2015
+- New logo and icons
+- New system setting options to control visibility
+- Comment on side-by-side diff
+- Information message on sign-in page
+- Fork repository by group account

 ### 2.7 - 29 Dec 2014
 - Comment for commit and diff
 - Fix security issue in markdown rendering